 In 1909, she purchased a "right of carriageway" through allotment 80 which became the existing road into the property.
 The Certificate of Title was updated on 12th March 1910 to reflect the property transfer.
 Tenders were invited to build the road via an advertisement in the Reporter (Box Hill) dated 22nd October 1909.
-She contracted Mr. Yeardon, who owned land near The Basin Primary School, to build the road.
+She contracted Mr. Yeardon to construct the road.